 In 1942, Churchill crisscrosses North Africa and the Middle East and confers with Stalin in Moscow-logging much of the 200,000 miles he would travel during the war, under constant threat from assassins and Axis aircraft.
 In one instance in Algiers, General Dwight D. Eisenhower resorts to deception to keep Churchill safe.
-Written by

 Did You Know?